SchlossLab/opf/doc/index.md

 ---

-## OPFs
+## What:

-Operational protein families are clusters of similar proteins at the aa sequence level
+Operational protein families are clusters of similar proteins

-Creating OPFs is a database free method of grouping sequences
+Creating OPFs is a database free method of grouping sequences analogous to OTUs

+## Why:

+Databases are not great

+* Genes present are limited to what we "know" or at least have seen before
+* Annotations are limited in the same way
+* Leaves a large (often over half) of the data in a black box

 --- .class #id

+## How to make OPFs

-## Quickly:
+### Quickly:

 1. Assemble
 1. Gene prediction